-Acid reflux is one thing.
+Acid reflux is common - NOT NORMAL.
 Yes all babies reflux (spit up), typically in the first year of life.
 That's called GER (gastro-esophageal reflux - not a disease).
 But when the reflux is continuous over "time" and starts to cause pain and other symptoms, that's when baby reflux turns into a condition called GERD.

 Other great articles are listed here that can help you understand what is acid reflux disease.